Courses and Requirements

 Indians, Aliens, Others.

 The world is full of strange beings, some from outer space, others close to home.
 What leaps of imagination must we make to close the physical, cultural, philosophical, and linguistic gulf between “us” and “them”?
 How might encounters with “others” change our conceptions of self and our habits of thinking, feeling, and sensing?
 Readings include postcolonial and science-fiction texts by writers (and filmmakers) such as Octavia Butler, Ursula Le Guin, Indra Sinha, and Neill Blomkamp.
 Theoretical frameworks will span postcolonial, queer, and disability studies.
 (Social, Structural, and Institutional Hierarchies.)
 Prerequisite, A 200-level course in literature.
-(Theory or Identity and Difference) Pavitra Sundar.
+(Theory, SSIH) Pavitra Sundar.

 Medieval Other Worlds.

 From the spiritual realms of heaven and hell to the supernatural world of fairies, medieval culture was immersed in alternative and transcendent versions of reality.
 Explores medieval literature’s frequent forays beyond ordinary experience in Middle English works by the Pearl-poet, Chaucer, Malory and Langland, as well as anonymous romance and drama.
 (Writing-intensive.)
 Prerequisite, one 200-level course in literature.
 Not open to first-year students.
 (History) Maximum enrollment, 18.